AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 {% include figure.html content="/screens/projectIcons.png" caption="Project Icons" %}

 This can prove very useful when having multiple projects open at once.
-Moreover, it can be activated on a per project basis as well!
+Moreover, it can be activated on a per-project basis as well!

 **Note**: This feature is only available for 2021.2 versions and later unfortunately, as support for project icons wasn't complete in the 2021.1 versions.
 This could still change though, depending on JetBrains' progress.
 {:class='card-panel warn'}